postmanlabs/labs-docs/src/pages/docs/sending-requests/authorization.md

 ## Next steps

-If you're having issues getting a request to authenticate and run successfully, try some of the tips in [troubleshooting API requests](/docs/sending-requests/troubleshooting-api-requests/).
+If you're having issues getting a request to authenticate and run successfully, review the tips in [troubleshooting API requests](/docs/sending-requests/troubleshooting-api-requests/).
 If you still have auth problems, check out the [authentication tag](https://community.postman.com/tags/authentication) on the Postman forum.